 If I share an affinity with any cartoon character, it would have to be Popeye.
 No, I am not a crook-eyed sailor with a scary voice and monster muscles.
 But boy, do I love spinach!
 And like Popeye, enjoy the magical benefits of this green leafy wonder.
 It is one of the best plant based sources of iron; loaded with antioxidants; and got slapped with the super “nutrient-rich” stick.

-Being a female non-meat eater, I eat spinach almost every day.
-We all know that spinach loses some of its nutritional density when overcooked and canned (sorry Popeye), so I try to eat it raw wherever possible.
-Baby spinach is my favorite variety, cause it is so easy to wash and prepare, and is perfect for raw salads.
+Being a vegetarian, I eat a lot of leafy greens, and spinach is my favorite.
+But, we all know that spinach loses some of its nutritional density when overcooked and canned (sorry Popeye), so I try to eat it raw wherever possible.
+Baby spinach is my favorite variety, cause it is so easy to wash and prepare, and is perfect for salads.
 It also contains less oxalic acid than other spinach varieties, which is good news for those of you with sensitivities.
 There is also the taste and aesthetic considerations.
-The baby leaves have a delicious sweetness that blend so beautifully with a myriad of juicy fresh toppings; and the vibrant green leaves give any salad a burst of colour.
+The baby leaves have a delicious sweetness that blend so beautifully with a myriad of juicy fresh toppings; and the vibrant green leaves give any salad a burst of color.
 Spinach is a plant that is particularly susceptible to holding pesticide residue, so try to source organic wherever possible.

 There are tons of delicious spinach salad recipes out there.
 But this red kidney bean salad holds a special place in my heart.
 We have been eating this salad in my family for years.
 My mum belongs to a charity organization made of ex Qantas flight attendants called “Wings Away”.
 One of their most successful fundraising efforts was a Wings Away Cookbook that was published back in the 80’s.
 My auntie contributed this salad to the book, and we have all been sucking in the spinach with gratitude ever since.